-The following will be performed and organised at your end of treatment visit (EOT) which will be thirty days after your last olaparib tablet
+The following will be performed and organised at your end of treatment visit (EOT) which will be thirty days after your last olaparib tablet:

-- General medical history, oncology history and physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - List of medications you are taking (including prescription and over-the-counter vitamins and herbal remedies, vitamins, and supplements) - You will be asked about any disease-related symptoms you are experiencing - You will be asked about any new or continuing side effects or illnesses you have had since your last visit - You will be asked to complete a questionnaire to assess pain and medication use - You will be asked to provide a urine sample for research into your disease (this should be done at either study drug discontinuation or during the EOT visit) - Blood (approximately 18 mls or 4 teaspoons in total), for measurement of your full blood count, kidney function, blood salts (biochemistry), PSA, cholesterol and other lipids, testosterone and random glucose will be obtained.
-The research bloods (75mls or 15 teaspoons in total) should either be done when the patients stops the trial medication or when they present for the EOT visit. - A fresh tumour biopsy (optional) will be performed (the biopsy can be performed at any point from stopping treatment to the EOT visit).
+- General medical history, oncology history and physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - List of medications you are taking (including prescription and over-the-counter vitamins and herbal remedies, vitamins, and supplements) - You will be asked about any disease-related symptoms you are experiencing - You will be asked about any new or continuing side effects or illnesses you have had since your last visit - You will be asked to complete a questionnaire to assess pain and medication use - You will be asked to provide a urine sample for research into your disease (this should be done at either when you stop taking olaparib or when you come back for you final safety check during the EOT visit) - Blood (approximately 18 mls or 4 teaspoons in total), for measurement of your full blood count, kidney function, blood salts (biochemistry), PSA, cholesterol and other lipids, testosterone and random glucose.
+The research bloods (75mls or 15 teaspoons in total) could either be done when the patients stop olaparib or when they present for the EOT visit. - A fresh tumour biopsy (optional) will be performed (the biopsy can be performed at any point from stopping treatment to the EOT visit)